Librarian Deepti standing in front of book stacks and holding the book entitled The Secret of Secrets

 Brant Hills Branch Librarian Sarah

-Sarah's favourite genres are romance, contemporary fiction and the niche realm of space horror.
-Her top picks from this year are Atmosphere by Taylor Jenkins Reid, Out on a Limb by Hannah Bonam-Young and the Rebel Blue Ranch series by Lyla Sage.
+Sarah's favourite genres include romance, cozy Christmas fiction, and the niche realm of space horror.
+Her top picks from last year were Atmosphere by Taylor Jenkins Reid, Out on a Limb by Hannah Bonam-Young, and the Rebel Blue Ranch series by Lyla Sage.

 Central Branch Librarian Sarah-Ann